Jesscode-analyst/heart_guard_dsi_group_ML11/README.md

 ROC-AUC Curve:

 <img src="images/logistic_roc_auc.png" width="400"/>

-The Random Forest classifier is performing very well with an AUC of 0.94 and an accuracy of 88%.
-Contrary to logistic regression model, it demonstrates slightly better performance at correctly identifying negative cases (Specificity = 91.0%) than positive cases (Sensitivity = 84.7%), but both metrics are strong.

 ### Model comparison
 We constructed two models for comparison: logistic regression and random forest.
 To ensure a fair evaluation, both models were trained using identical features and parameters, including 11 features, training set size, data shuffling, stratification strategy, and the number of cross-validation folds.
 Based on test set accuracy, the random forest model demonstrated superior performance.